Critical Learning Periods Emerge Even in Deep Linear Networks: Impact of depth and temporary deprivation on feature learning in multi-path model

 \subsection{Deep Multi-Pathway Linear Neural Network Simulations}

-We next verified that the results from integrating the differential equation corresponded to real learning motifs by training a deep multi-pathway linear network on a previously studied hierarchical task \cite{shi2022learning} (See Appendix \ref{sec:app-multipath-exp-details}).
+We next verified that the results from integrating the differential equation corresponded to real learning motifs by training a deep multi-pathway linear network on a previously studied hierarchical task \citep{shi2022learning} (See Appendix \ref{sec:app-multipath-exp-details}).
 We trained a depth $D_a = D_b = 4$ network, with $100$ units per layer of each pathway using SGD with a constant learning rate of $0.01$ using the squared error loss (Eq.~\ref{eq:squared}).
 Again, we find that early deficits affect learned representations, while late deficits do not (Fig.~\ref{fig:gate-path-simulation}).
 In particular, an early gating deficit (epoch 0 to 150; left) to pathway ``B'' leads to all features being learned in the other pathway (``A'').

-This can be better understood by examining the learned singular values for both pathways, which are only learned by the normal pathway (denoted by circles for SGD simualtions) when the deficit is applied early during training.
+This can be better understood by examining the learned singular values for both pathways, which are only learned by the normal pathway (denoted by \reb{crosses} for SGD simualtions) when the deficit is applied early during training.
 This early deficit led to the normal pathway ``winning the competition'' to learn the singular values and explain the output.
-In contrast, deficits during the middle of training (Fig.~\ref{fig:gate-path-simulation}, center) has only affects singular values that were not previously learned (bottom singular modes).
+In contrast, deficits during the middle of training (Fig.~\ref{fig:gate-path-simulation}, center) only affects singular values that were not previously learned (bottom singular modes).
 The late deficit (Fig.~\ref{fig:gate-path-simulation}, right) does not affect the previously learned features.
-The learning of the singular values has a particular sigmoidal learning trajectories, where the network learns the singular value in order of their magnitude (higher singular values learned earlier in training), as we will discuss more in the next section, and in line with prior work \cite{saxe2013exact, arora2019implicit}.
-We also observe a match between the differential equation and the learning dynamics obtained with SGD training and integrating the ODE of Eq.~\ref{eq:reduced} for both pathways before, during, and after the deficit period (Fig.~\ref{fig:gate-path-simulation}).
+The learning of the singular values has a particular sigmoidal learning trajectories, where the network learns the singular value in order of their magnitude (higher singular values learned earlier in training), as we will discuss more in the next section, and in line with prior work \citep{saxe2013exact, arora2019implicit}.
+We also observe a match between the differential equation and the learning dynamics obtained with SGD training and integrating the ODE of Eq.~\ref{eq:reduced} for both pathways before, during, and after the deficit period (Fig.~\ref{fig:gate-path-simulation}). \reb{We observe similar learning dynamics and effect of a temporary gating deficit in nonlinear networks with a Tanh or ReLU activation function (Fig.~\ref{fig:tanh-gate-path-simulation} and Fig.~\ref{fig:relu-gate-path-simulation} respectively).}